crweingarten/ipecac/README.md

 **• Moment:** Determines whether album has been released.
 If not, then displays release date.<br/>
 **• React-Bandcamp:** Third-party application that uses ID number (bcId) pulled from database to display streaming song<br/>
 **• ipecac.css:** Contains styling for hover effect and object-fit for art that doesn't have 1:1 aspect ratio<br/>

+# Artists.jsx

+This turns JSON object of information retrieved from the database into the dynamic artist page

+**• Line 25: Sidebar:** This renders the sidebar, alphabetizing the artists (sans "the") and filters them into the NOW or FAMILY sections, based on what the webmaster has dictated by using the admin.
+**• Line 67: Main Image:** After an artist is clicked, the database returns a JSON object with all of the artist's pertinent info.
+**• Line 80:** Sorting mechanism to find artist's albums, related artists' album, then return them in the RELEASES or RELATED sections in reverse chronological order.
+**• Line 100:** Using DOMPurify to make sure html is secure.
+**• Line 119:** The artist's name is rendered on top of the picture, letting the text bleed into the left and bottom margins.
+This design ("fake-mackie" in ipecac.css) was inspired by Mackie Osborne's take on the Ipecac logo, that's appeared on various Melvins releases since 2001.
+Beyond the .css elements, this sorting mechanism helps determine name size to make it look good for both large band names and small band names.